 And that is how a cardboard tube ended up in my craft closet for three months.
 So this rainy-sunny-rainy weekend I sat down, fiddled a bit, and here we go!
 Cheery fabric napkin rings just in time to brighten up your summertime picnics.

-Supplies for making my fabric napkin rings recycled craft (for 8 rings):
+Supplies for making my fabric napkin rings recycled craft (for 8 rings) (with links from affiliates):

 - Empty Saran Wrap Tube

 - 1/4 yard of fabric (you’ll use less but this is the minimum at most places)